Rigidity of compact quasi-Einstein manifolds with boundary: The Proof of Theorem and Corollary

-Returning to the Ricci tensor, we then conclude that the Ricci tensor has exactly two distinct eigenvalues, each one with multiplicity two, namely, where $Ric(e_i)=\lambda_i,$ for $i=1,\,2,\,3,\,4.$ In particular, the Ricci tensor $Ric$ is parallel.
-Then, by the first contracted second Bianchi identity ($\nabla_l R_{ijkl}=\nabla_j R_{ik}-\nabla_i R_{jk}$), one obtains that the curvature tensor is harmonic.
-Now, we are in the position to apply \cite[Corollary 1.14]{Petersen-Chenxu} to conclude that $M^4$ is rigid.
-Hence, it suffices to use Proposition \ref{prop-hpw} to deduce that $M^4$ is covered by the product $\mathbb{S}^{2}_{+}\times \mathbb{S}^{2}.$ Finally, since $M^4$ is simply connected, we may use Theorem 54.6 in \cite{Munkres} to conclude that the covering map is a bijective local isometry and therefore, a global isometry.
-Thus, $M^4$ is isometric, up to scaling, to the product space $\mathbb{S}^{2}_{+}\times\mathbb{S}^2.$ This finishes the proof of the theorem. \end{proof}
+Returning to the Ricci tensor, we find that it has exactly two distinct eigenvalues, each of multiplicity two: where $Ric(e_i)=\lambda_i,$ for $i=1,\,2,\,3,\,4.$ In particular, the Ricci tensor $Ric$ is parallel.
+By the first contracted second Bianchi identity ($\nabla_l R_{ijkl}=\nabla_j R_{ik}-\nabla_i R_{jk}$), it follows that the curvature tensor is harmonic.
+We can therefore apply \cite[Corollary 1.14]{Petersen-Chenxu} to conclude that $M^4$ is rigid.
+By Proposition \ref{prop-hpw}, $M^4$ is covered by the product $\mathbb{S}^{2}_{+}\times \mathbb{S}^{2}.$ Since $M^4$ is simply connected, Theorem 54.6 in \cite{Munkres} ensures that the covering map is a bijective local isometry, hence a global isometry.
+Thus, $M^4$ is isometric, up to scaling, to the product space $\mathbb{S}^{2}_{+}\times\mathbb{S}^2.$ This completes the proof of the theorem. \end{proof}